 Re(al)-Productive Health is made up of Aoife and Fiona, two women in their twenties living in Dublin.
 Respectively, they are present and past students of Equality Studies in the School of Social Justice in UCD, with strong interests in women’s rights, equality and reproductive justice.

 Fiona AoifeRe(al)-Productive Health is a strongly pro-choice group and supports the legislation of safe abortion on request in Ireland.
-We welcome stories from women about abortion and support the work of other organisations who demand full reproductive rights in Ireland.
+We welcome stories on abortion and support the work of other organisations who demand full reproductive rights in Ireland.
 Both our campaign and website are, however, sharply focused on access to emergency hormonal contraception, or ‘the morning after pill’.
 As such, most of the content on the site reflects this.

 Thanks to Paul Reynolds for our header image.
 See more at Paul’s Flickr.